yhg926/TQSLE/README.md

 Dependencies:
 1. gcc && gfortran
 2. intel mkl BLAS (Recommended) or OpenBLAS or native BLAS (not Recommended)
-3. SuiteSparse (need CHOLMOD modular)
+3. SuiteSparse (need CHOLMOD module)

 Install:
 1. If intel mkl is available